MACONDO

 How do you apply?

-Workshop applications/registration for the 2025 workshop will open in the first week of January 2025.
-All essential information is detailed in the application form which is made available via an application form on our website.
-If you have general questions, please email [email protected].
+Workshop applications/registration for the 2025 workshop opens for everyone on January 6, 2025.
+All essential information is detailed in the application form.
+Click here to download the application.
+If you have problems accessing the application or making payment, please email [email protected].

 How are applications assessed?